dkeenan7/LyteFyba/PCB/Readme.txt

 * Add the thick red GND track north of the processor, and the thin red Vdd track south of R7, if necessary. [needs updating for present design]
 * Add R9 and its tracks and vias to the selection.
-* Add all bypass resistors to the selection (easier with one layer displayed at a time).
+* Add the printed bypass resistor to the selection by Ctrl-ShiftClick.
 * Add all copper pour outlines associated with bypass resistors to the selection (not the copper interior, just the outlines).
 Ctrl-Shift-Clicking is useful here.
-* Remove the board outline, including the oval holes, from the selection.
+* Remove the board outline from the selection but keep the oval holes.
 Ctrl-Shift-Clicking is useful here.
 * From the top and bottom silkscreens, deselect all text except component designators.
 * Leave the plus and minus signs selected.
 * Deselect everything from the top and bottom documentation layers, if necessary.